ff0000-ad-tech/ad-docs/README.md

 ## Authoring Framework

 Every organization/individual has strong biases for their authoring tools.
 Sometimes this is opinion.
-More often, these contraints are beyond their control.
+More often, these constraints are beyond their control.
 We may prefer React, but a 100k compiled library is out-of-the-question for ads!

 At RED, we have developed our own framework for authoring ads.
 It works well for us, and you are invited to use it and contribute to its growth.
 At this time, we don't have proper tutorials -- however, if you have some familiarity or have been trained, you should bookmark [FF0000 Ad Tech Framework - Generated Docs](https://ff0000-ad-tech.github.io/ad-docs/) (use the "Classes" dropdown to navigate).